-- The Chief Clinical Officer or designee will review the Individualized Behavior Treatment Plan. - The Chief Education Officer or designee will notify by telephone the parents/guardians and referral agencies of the problem and its immediate impact, and will advise them of the next steps to be taken to alleviate the problem and to maintain the student in the program. - The School Nurse will schedule a physical examination to investigate any possible medical causation and notify the student's physician. - The Chief Clinical Officer will arrange for a behavioral evaluation consultation if warranted. - The Chief Clinical Officer/Chief Education Officer will contact other outside consultants as deemed necessary for additional input. - The Chief Education Officer will notify in writing the parents/guardians and funding/referral agencies of the problem and outline its ramifications for the student/program. - If these steps or other specific interventions do not result in the problem behavior being brought under control, the procedures for suspension/termination will be discussed.
-The Chief Education Officer or designee will notify the LEA of the need for a Team meeting.
-Notice of this meeting shall be given (10) days in advance of the intended date of the meeting and shall be sent to the parent/guardian, the Administrator of Special Education, and the appropriate human service agency.
+- The Chief Clinical Officer or designee will review the Individualized Behavior Treatment Plan. - The Chief Education Officer or designee will notify by telephone the parents/guardians and referral agencies of the problem and its immediate impact, and will advise them of the next steps to be taken to alleviate the problem and to maintain the student in the program. - The School Nurse will schedule a physical examination to investigate any possible medical causation and notify the student's physician. - The Chief Clinical Officer or designee will arrange for a behavioral evaluation consultation if warranted. - The Chief Clinical Officer, Chief Education Officer or designee will contact other outside consultants as deemed necessary for additional input. - The Chief Education Officer or designee will notify in writing the parents/guardians and funding/referral agencies of the problem and outline its ramifications for the student/program. - If these steps or other specific interventions do not result in the problem behavior being brought under control, the procedures for suspension/termination will be discussed.
+The Chief Education Officer or designee will notify the local education authority (LEA) of the need for a team meeting.
+Notice of this meeting shall be given 10 days in advance of the intended date of the meeting and shall be sent to the parent/guardian, the Administrator of Special Education, and the appropriate human service agency.
 The meeting shall be held for the purpose of planning and developing a written termination plan for the student.
-If a student is over the age of 14, the Chief Education Officer will inform them of the meeting. - The termination plan shall describe the student's specific program needs and the short and long-term educational goal of the student, and shall include recommendations for follow-up and/or transitional services.
-The Student Services Coordinator will develop the plan. - The Guild's Chief Education Officer shall explain the termination procedures to the student, the parents, the Administrator of Special Education, and the appropriate human service agency.

-- The written termination plan shall be implemented in no less than (30) days unless all parties agree to an earlier termination date. - The Student Services Coordinator will insure the termination checklist is completed.
+If a student is over the age of 14, the Chief Education Officer of designee will inform them of the meeting. - The termination plan shall describe the student's specific program needs and the short and long-term educational goal of the student, and shall include recommendations for follow-up and/or transitional services.
+The Student Services Coordinator will develop the plan. - The Guild's Chief Education Officer or designee shall explain the termination procedures to the student, the parents, the Administrator of Special Education, and the appropriate human service agency. - The written termination plan shall be implemented in no less than 30 days unless all parties agree to an earlier termination date. - A Student Services Coordinator will ensure the termination checklist is completed.

-Policy Title: Student Records: Retention, Access and Disposal Policy Guild Program: Youth Date Approved by Date Approved by Board: - CEO: 6/7/19 6/11/19 Licensing Agencies: DESE, DEEC Date(s) Approved by Licensing: DESE 2016, DEEC 2017 Internal Procedure Reference: Legal Authority Refere nces: 603 CMR 23
+Policy Title: Student Records: Retention, Access and Disposal Policy Guild Program: Youth Date Approved by CEO: 6/1/2021 Date Approved by Board: 6/8/2021 Licensing Agencies: DESE, DEEC Date(s) Approved by Licensing: DESE 2016, DEEC 2017 Internal Procedure Reference: Legal Authority Refere nces: 603 CMR 23